emfcamp/badge-2024-documentation/docs/tildagon-apps/reference/ui-elements.md

 | `["spider"]` | Spider | 臩 | :glyphs-spider: |
 | `["bat_open"]` | Bat with Wings Open | 멺 | :glyphs-bat_open: |
 | `["bat_closed"]` | Bat with Wings Closed | 멻 | :glyphs-bat_closed: |

+The spider glyph is used with kind permission of [David Thorne](https://27bslash6.com/).

+The keyboard glyphs are part of the [Solder Party KeebDeck](https://www.solder.party/keeb/).